cloudfoundry/summit-hands-on-labs/na-2020/dev-and-ops-with-kubecf/README.md

 ### Install Minibroker

 Minibroker is an open source service broker based on [Open Service Broker API](https://www.openservicebrokerapi.org/).
-Using service brokers, cloud foundry apps can connect to external services such as databases, SaaS applications etc. Services deployed in Kubernetes can also be connected using service brokers.
+Using service brokers, Cloud Foundry apps can connect to external services such as databases, SaaS applications etc. Services deployed in Kubernetes can also be connected using service brokers.

 * Install Minibroker using helm.
 ```